klausman/armapadocs/content/swifty/swifty3/index.md

 <img src="swifty3_dling.png">

-After everything is downloaded, Swifty will do some patching (this again take a minute or so), and you're good to go.
-Note how the `Check for Updates` button has changed to `Join`.
-If it hasn't, close Swifty, open it again and run another check; this may need 2-3 repeats due to a known bug.
+After everything is downloaded, Swifty will do some patching (this again takes a minute or so).
+It may still have that red rectangle for checking.
+Just rerun the check until it dissappears.
+While annoying, it is how Swifty works at the moment.
+Eventually, the red box should go away.
+If you have trouble with the recheck taking a very long time, poke os on Discord (`#arma-support`) and we will try and help.

 If you now click `Join`, Swifty will load Arma with the modpack and directly connect to the server.
 If you want to do mission editing, or play around in the